Internet meme: Evolution and propagation

-Internet memes may stay the same or evolve over time.
-They can "mutate" in their meaning but maintain their structure, or vice versa, such mutation occurring by chance or by deliberate means such as parody.
-A study by Miltner explored the LOLcats meme and its evolution over time from an in-joke within computer and gaming communities on 4chan to a source of emotional support and humour for a broader audience.
-The shift of the meme to mainstream use caused it to become unfashionable among the original creators.
-Miltner explained "as content passes through various communities, it is interpreted in new ways and takes on new connotations; these are usually specific to the needs and desires of that community, and quite often divorced from the original intent of the creator".
-Often, the modifications to a meme can turn it into a phenomenon that transgresses social and cultural boundaries.
+Internet memes can either remain consistent or evolve over time.
+This evolution may involve changes in meaning while retaining the meme’s structure, or vice versa, with such transformations occurring either by chance or through deliberate efforts like parody.
+A study by Miltner examined the lolcats meme, tracing its development from an in-joke within computer and gaming communities on the website 4chan to a broader source of humor and emotional support.
+As the meme entered mainstream culture, it lost favor with its original creators.
+Miltner explained that as content moves through different communities, it is reinterpreted to suit the specific needs and desires of those communities, often diverging from the creator’s original intent.
+Modifications to memes can lead them to transcend social and cultural boundaries.